Critical factors influencing Coronary Blood Flow

 Reduced (low) ventricular filling pressures would be expected to have a positive consequence in terms of the myocardium because:

-improved coronary vascular perfusion
+Improved coronary vascular perfusion

-recall that wall tension and contractility are the primary determinants of myocardial oxygen demand.
+Recall that wall tension and contractility are the primary determinants of myocardial oxygen demand.

 Ventricular wall tension is directly proportional to:

-intracavitary pressure & ventricular radius
+Intracavitary pressure and ventricular radius

 Ventricular wall tension is inversely proportional to:

-wall thickness
+Wall thickness

 Definition: the difference between supply (autoregulated) - blood supply available with maximal vasodilatation